rfshelley/Documentation/tools-and-ide/github-integration.rst

 The files you chose to update are now updated in the IDE.

-Commit Changes in the IDE
+Commit changes in the IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 To commit changes to a SmartApp or device handler, whether it is a new file or already exists in the repository, Click on the *Commit Changes* button on the *My SmartApps* or *My device handlers* and select the repository you want to commit to.